 Where and when is the annual dinner to honor the inductees?

-The Annual Dinner is typically held on the third Monday of October.
-Dinner seating begins at 6:30 with a cocktail hour (cash bar) and silent auction preceeding the event.
+The Annual Dinner is typically held in late October or early November.
+Dinner seating begins at 6:30 with a cocktail hour (cash bar) starting at 5:45 pm.
 The dinner usually lasts about 2 ½ hours.
-It is telecast repeatedly throughout the year by the Hall’s broadcast partner Time Warner, and is also available On Demand.

 How much are the tickets and how do I get them?
 Can I buy a whole table?
 Can I request to sit with my friends?

 Table requests are a minimum of (10) and max of up to (12).
 You may submit names of those you would like to be seated with however there are no guarantees unless the tickets are purchased together.
 We will do our best to accommodate your request.